 Generally speaking, dew points below 50°F will feel a bit dry to some people, but comfortable to people accustomed to dry conditions; dew points from 50°F to 68°F are fairly comfortable to most people, and dew points above 68°F are increasingly uncomfortable, becoming oppressive around 77°F.

-To take some examples, and basing our categorization on the daily high dew point in the last 12 months, January had 28 dry days, 3 comfortable days, and no humid days; April had 21 dry days, 9 comfortable days, and no humid days; July had no dry days, 14 comfortable days, and 17 humid days; and October had 17 dry days, 11 comfortable days, and 3 humid days.
+To take some examples, and basing our categorization on the daily high dew point in 2013, January had 28 dry days, 3 comfortable days, and no humid days; April had 21 dry days, 9 comfortable days, and no humid days; July had no dry days, 14 comfortable days, and 17 humid days; and October had 17 dry days, 11 comfortable days, and 3 humid days.

 The highest sustained wind speed was 40 mph, occurring on June 27; the highest daily mean wind speed was 21 mph (February 10); and the highest wind gust speed was 155 mph (January 22).